dxmzan/Simple21DayTracker/README.md

 9.25.15 - Fully functional calendar and log.

+9.25.15 - Polish the graphics on the calendar view.

 ## Technologies
-Simple 21 Day Tracker is built in Objective-C with XCode 6.4.
+Simple 21 Day Tracker is built in Objective-C with XCode 7.
 The program is backed by a Realm.io database.